ryo-soren/blood_alley_tours/README.md

 ## What is it?

-The project was built for Blood Alley Tours, a new company offeing walking tours in the Gastown neighbourhood of Vancouver, British Columbia.
+The project was built for Blood Alley Tours, a new company offering walking tours in the Gastown neighbourhood of Vancouver, British Columbia.
 They requested for a simply designed booking site.

 It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and the back end is built on a seperate repository called "[blood_alley_tours_api](https://github.com/ryo-soren/blood_alley_tours_api)".